-Video typography essentials
+Mastering video typography essentials

 This is an excellent time to engage the students in a discussion on good typography.
 The book identifies core concepts that can really be brought to life.
 Consider examining some movie or television credit sequences and discussing best practices.
 Warn students that many of the templates in Adobe Premiere Pro do not feature well-designed type.
+It's a good opportunity to create their own preset styles.